OpenBCI/OpenBCI_Radios/README.md

 Called when all the packets have been received to flush the contents of the radio buffer to the serial port.

+### bufferRadioFlushBuffers()

+Used to flush any radio buffer that is ready to be flushed to the serial port.
+For now flushes just bufferRadio and bufferRadioBackUp on the Host.

 ### bufferRadioHasData()

 Used to determine if there is data in the radio buffer.
 Most likely this data needs to be cleared.